Deportation of the Balkars: Accusations of betrayal

 According to P. M. Polyan deportations, including that of the Balkars, were not preventive actions, but "revenge" for real or imagined war crimes against the Soviet Union.

 Deportation

+Official decisions and deportation orders

+On February 23, 1944, local NKVD chief Konstantin Bziava, NKGB chief Filatov, and Kabardino-Balkar ASSR First Secretary Kumekhov, submitted a report to Lavrentiy Beria.
+The document cited events leading up to the Cherek Valley massacre along with statistics on local “banditry,” as evidence of Balkar collaboration, asserting that Balkars had welcomed German forces into the region.
+However, the report omitted violence committed against Balkars by Soviet forces prior to the German arrival.
+On February 24, Beria proposed the mass deportation of Balkars to Stalin, and by February 26, issued formal NKVD orders for the expulsion of Balkars from the Kabardino-Balkar ASSR.

 Lavrentiy Beria arrived in Nalchik on 2 March 1944.
 In the early morning of March 8, 1944, two days earlier than planned, Balkar's population was ordered to get ready to leave their homes.
 The entire operation lasted about two hours.
 The entire Balkar population was evicted without exception.
 17,000 NKVD troops and 4,000 local agents participated in this operation.

+Following a visit to Nalchik, Beria informed Kumekhov of his plans to deport the Balkar population, framing the land transfer as necessary to create a defensive perimeter for the Georgian SSR along the Northern slopes of the Caucasus.
+He promised that Kabardians would be compensated with lands previously occupied by Karachays, and Circassians.

 By 9 March, 37,713 Balkars were deported in 14 train convoys.
 They arrived at their destinations in the Kazakh and Kyrgyz Soviet Socialist Republic by 23 March.
 After the end of World War II, Karachay and Balkar officers of the Red Army were discharged and later also deported.
 Official Soviet documents reveal that 562 people died during the deportation.